 If you have a charity you donate to regularly, share with your family why you want to give again and what about the charity speaks to you, so they understand why this is important to you.
 If you’re searching for a nonprofit to give to on your own or with a group, consider searching within a website like charitynavigator.org‡ to narrow down your options and connect with reputable nonprofits.

 If your family thinks they are unable to donate due to finances, they’re not alone.
-According to the 2020 Giving Report‡, 42% of non-donors said the primary reason they do not donate money to nonprofits is because they do not have the financial resources.
+According to the Giving USA 2023‡, monetary donations in the U.S declined 3.4% in 2022 (10.5% after adjusting for inflation).
 However, once you break down your budget to discover how much you are actually spending on a monthly basis, you may find that becoming a donor is within reach.
 If donating is already a part of your budget, walk your family through your budgeting process and share any tips you may have.

 Another way to give back to a cause in addition to donating, is volunteering.
 Giving back with your time can also help you develop a meaningful connection with the cause your charity supports.
 Show your family how your donation will make an impact on the nonprofits by spending a few hours volunteering with the group.